Ikuze/another-graphite-reporter/README.md

 - **servers**: List of Strings.
 List of graphite servers ids configured in the global configuration.
 - **dataQueue**: String.
 The queue for the data to be sent.
 It will be concatenated with the global base queue name defined in the global configuration, but it will NOT use the run/job name in it, so that different jobs can send data to the same queue.

 - **data**: String.
 The data to be sent.
-I must be a string, and it must be a parsable float.
+It must be a string, and it must be a parsable float.
 "777,77" (comma) is NOT good.
 "777.77" (point) is good.
 - **fail**: Boolean.
 Whether to fail the build or not if there is a problem reporting to the graphite server.
-If it is set to true, the build will continue ok no matter what.
+If it is set to false, the build will continue ok no matter what.

 ### graphite